rylanb/CraftCMS-Boilerplate/readme.md

 ==============================

-** Get the latest Craft download from: [Build With Craft](http://buildwithcraft.com/)** ** Having the /craft/app folder in source control is a personal decision, but you want the most recent version, regardless.**
+** Get the latest Craft download from: [Build With Craft](http://buildwithcraft.com/)**

+** Having the /craft/app folder in source control is a personal decision, but you want the most recent version, regardless.
+Pixel & Tonic's Craft CMS license indicates that no one besides P&T is _allowed_ to redistribute the `/craft/app` folder.
+Tread lightly.**

 ### Installation
 1. First create local database (phyMyAdmin or Sequel Pro are your friends)